2024 Dual Meeting Schedule

 Start TimeEnd TimeSession Description

-8:00 a.m.12:00 p.m.Fraternal Foundation Fundraising Bootcamp
+8:00 a.m.12:30 p.m.Fraternal Foundation Fundraising Bootcamp

 Post-conference registration required.
-View full schedule and more information here.
+View more information here.

 If you've already completed your Dual Meeting/Seminar registration but want to add this bootcamp, contact Experience Support Manage Gretchen Foran.